balajeetm/balajeetm.github.io/_posts/2017-02-26-tnut-reverse-linked-list-pocket.markdown

 /* stack used to place nodes in appropriate positions */ Stack<Integer> stack = new Stack<>();

-while (null != node) {
+/* Until we reach the end of list */ while (null != node) {
+	// pick a subgroup
 	if (nodeCount % n == 0) {
 		relocate(stack, currentRoot, n);
 		currentRoot = node;